ndronos/c-nomorph/HowStufWorks.md

     C has libraries available to handle some common data structures, though you can always write functions and set up your own structures, too.

+preprocessor operations:

+    instructions on things to do BEFORE compiling into the executable like including code from C libraries and substituting constant values...

 ```